-A regular step in any financial rhythm is to reconcile bank accounts, which requires that you apply incoming payments to customer or vendor ledger entries to close sales invoices and purchase CR/Adj notes as paid.
+A regular step in any financial rhythm is to reconcile bank accounts, which requires that you apply incoming payments to customer or vendor ledger entries to close sales invoices and purchase credit memos as paid.

 While most customers in B2B environments pay some time after delivery, leaving the posted sales invoices open for the Accounts Receivable department to close (apply) when payment is received, some sales invoices can be paid immediately, for example with PayPal.
 Such invoices are immediately applied as paid when they are posted and, therefore, do not appear as payments to be processes in AR.
 For more information, see, for example, Invoice Sales.

-    Other windows exist where you can either apply payments or reconcile bank accounts:
+Other pages exist where you can either apply payments or reconcile bank accounts:

 The following table describes a sequence of tasks, with links to the topics that describe them.

 |Apply payments to open customer or vendor ledger entries based on an imported bank statement file or feed, and reconcile the bank account when all payments are applied.||Applying Payments Automatically and Reconciling Bank Accounts|

 |Apply payments to open customer ledger entries based on a list of unpaid sales documents on the Payment Registration page.||Reconcile Customer Payments from a List of Unpaid Sales Documents|